PurpleKingdomGames/indigo-website/indigodocs/quickstart/hello-indigo.md

 The model update function is just a function that has been partially applied with the context of this frame, and then a big pattern match on the event types.

 >`GlobalEvent` is a trait used to tag things as events.
-The largest source of errors / surprises in Indigo - in my experience so far - is from the fact that we can't enforce exhaustively checks on these events at the moment.
+The largest source of errors / surprises in Indigo - in the authors experience so far - is from the fact that we can't enforce exhaustively checks on these events.
+In other words, you forgot to catch an event case somewhere.

 In this case, we're interested in two events.
 A `MouseEvent.Click(x, y)` so that we can add a new dot, and a `FrameTick`.
 FrameTick is a bit special because it always happens last... and it always happens!

-When a mouse click is noticed, we call our `addDot` method with a new Dot, providing the orbital distance and the angle from the center of the screen to the point where we clicked the mouse.
+When a mouse click is noticed, we call our `addDot` method with a new Dot, providing the orbital distance and the angle from the center of the screen to the point where we clicked the mouse using `Math.atan2(y, x)`.

-Keep in mind that multiple events can happen between frame ticks, which should only lead to model updates related to each specific event.
-In particular, changes that are intended to occur at a constant rate, like motion at a regular speed, should only be applied on frame ticks.
+Keep in mind that multiple events can and often do happen between frame ticks, which should only lead to model updates related to each specific event.
+In particular, changes that are intended to occur at a constant rate, like motion, should only be applied on frame ticks.
 Otherwise funny time-dilating side effects can occur.

 Notice that everything is wrapped in an `Outcome`.
-An `Outcome[A]` is a Monad that holds a new state `A` and can also capture any events that are the ...outcome... of processing part of a frame. `Outcome`s can be composed together in lots of useful ways.
+An `Outcome[A]` is a Monad that holds a new state `A` and can also capture any events that are the ...outcome... of processing part of a frame.
+Outcome's can also be used to handle, recover from and report on errors. `Outcome`s can be composed together in lots of useful ways, much like the standard `Option` type.

 Finally we need to draw something, replace: